 Why Do You Need a Golf Divot Tool?

-Now that you understand the two different kinds of divots in golf, it’s important to note that the second type of divot—a dent or impression that is left when a golf ball lands on the green—is the type of divot for which golfers require a divot tool.
+There are different types of divot tools.
+Now that you understand the two different kinds of divots in golf, it’s important to note that the second type of divot—a dent or impression that is left when a ball lands on the green—is the type of divot for which golfers require a divot tool.

 Divots on the green can cause the turf to be very uneven in that spot.
 As such, these divots can negatively impact the manner in which the ball rolls, making it more difficult to putt on the surface.
-And when those divots add up, the green could quickly end up looking more like a mine field than a putting surface.
-For this reason, all golfers are required to fix the divots they create with their approach shots—as a common courtesy to other golfers.
-And fixing these divots is why you will always need to carry a golf divot tool when playing on any type of golf course.
+And when those divots add up, the green could quickly end up looking more like a minefield than a putting surface.
+For this reason, all golfers are required to fix the divots they create with their approach shots—as a common courtesy to other golfers, using a divot tool and fixing these divots is why you will always need to carry this tool when playing on any type of golf course.

 How to Use a Divot Tool